As the results of the June 9 primary trickled in, Fitz Johnson and Andy Smith kept hitting the “refresh” button on their web browsers.

 Each finished within 1,000 votes of each other: Johnson earned 6,656 votes to Smith’s 5,945 votes and Nicholas’ 5,770.

-As the top two vote-getters in that Republican primary race, Johnson and Smith will head to a runoff Aug.
-11 since no one candidate earned more than 50% of the vote.
+As the top two vote-getters in that Republican primary race, Johnson and Smith will head to the Aug.
+11 runoff since no single candidate earned more than 50% of the vote.

 The winner will face Democrat Jerica Richardson in November.
 Richardson did not face a primary opponent, but managed to garner almost 6,000 more votes — 24,146 — than the three Republican candidates combined.